sheltermanager/asm3/doc/manual/onlineform.rst

 .. image:: images/onlineform_incoming.png

-Selecting a form allows you to create records from the data, or attach the form to existing records.
+Selecting a form allows you to intelligently create or attach records from the data, or explicitly attach the form to existing records.

-* Attach Person: Prompts for a single person record and attaches a copy of the form to them.
+* Attach Person: Prompts for a single person record and attaches a copy of the form to them as media.

-* Attach Animal: Prompts for a single animal record and attaches a copy of the form to them.
+* Attach Animal: Prompts for a single animal record and attaches a copy of the form to them as media.

-* Animal: Requires an “animalname” field in the form.
-Attaches selected forms to their matching shelter animal.
+* Create Animal: Requires an “animalname” field in the form.
+Intelligently attaches selected forms to their matching shelter animal.

-* Person: Searches for a person record matching the firstname, lastname and address fields on the form.
+* Create Person: Searches for a person record matching either the email address if present, or the firstname, lastname and address fields on the form.
 If a match is found, the form is attached to that person.
-If not match is found, a new person record is created.
+If no match is found, a new person record is created.
 If a “reserveanimalname” field was found on the form as well, a reservation to the matching animal is created to the person (these can be all viewed under :menuselection:`Move --> Reservation Book`).

-* Lost Animal: Runs through the same steps as Person so needs enough information to create/find a person as well. “description” and “arealost” fields are the minimum required to create the lost animal record.
+* Create Lost Animal: Runs through the same steps as Person so needs enough information to create/find a person as well. “description” and “arealost” fields are the minimum required to create the lost animal record.

-* Found Animal: Runs through the same steps as Person so needs enough information to create/find a person as well. “description” and “areafound” fields are the minimum required to create the found animal record.
+* Create Found Animal: Runs through the same steps as Person so needs enough information to create/find a person as well. “description” and “areafound” fields are the minimum required to create the found animal record.

-* Incident: Runs through the same steps as Person so needs enough information to create/find a person as well.
-That person becomes the “caller”.
+* Create Incident: Runs through the same steps as Person so needs enough information to create/find a person as well.
+That person becomes the “caller”.  “callnotes” and “dispatchaddress” fields are the minimum required to create the incident record.

-  “callnotes” and “dispatchaddress” fields are the minimum required to create the incident record.
+* Create Transport: Runs through the same steps as Animal, so needs an "animalname" field to figure out who to attach the transport to.

-* Waiting List: Runs through the same steps as Person so needs enough information to create/find a person as well.
+* Create Waiting List: Runs through the same steps as Person so needs enough information to create/find a person as well.
 A “description” field is the minimum required to create the waiting list record.